EU Regional Policy

 EU regional policy is an investment policy.
 It supports job creation, competitiveness, economic growth, improved quality of life and sustainable development.
 These investments support the delivery of the Europe 2020 strategy.

 The Digital Agenda for Europe (DAE) aims to reboot Europe's economy and help Europe's citizens and businesses to get the most out of digital technologies.

-The Joint Research Centre RIO is a new initiative of the European Commission to monitor and analyse research and innovation developments at Country and EU levels to support better policy making in Europe.
+The Joint Research Centre RIO is an initiative of the European Commission to monitor and analyse research and innovation developments at Country and EU levels to support better policy making in Europe.

 This support platform for the Public-Public-Partnerships (P2P) community building on the information and services, previously provided by ERA-LEARN, NETWATCH, and JPIs To Co Work, involves the main stakeholders engaged in designing and deploying the broad structures and functions for the coordination and cooperation of national and/ or regional research programmes.

 Regional Innovation Monitor Plus

 Based on the work of a network of experts, RIM Plus provides detailed information on regional innovation policies for 20 EU countries.
 The core of the RIM Plus service is a knowledge base of information on some 200 regions, including an online 'inventory' of regional innovation policy measures, policy documents, organisations, and a single access point for good practice dissemination on regional innovation policy in Europe.

 The Economics of Industrial Research & Innovation (IRI) is a scientific project carried out within the Directorate B: Growth and Innovation of the European Commission's Joint Research Centre (JRC).
 The project aims at providing EU policy-makers and the business and academic communities with robust empirical evidence and analysis on the contribution of private-sector R&D to the growth and employment of the European economy.